United Kingdom in the Eurovision Song Contest 2009: Contestants

 On 18 October 2008, BBC announced an open submission for interested artists to submit their applications in the form of a video recording of themselves performing a cover version of a popular song or a self-written song.
 Eligible applicants were those being 17 years old by 1 January 2009 and living in a country within the European Economic Area.
 The submission period lasted until 21 November 2008.
-The received applications from the open call were reviewed and a shortlist was compiled BBC producers.
+The received applications from the open call were reviewed and a shortlist was compiled by BBC producers.
 Additional applicants were provided to the BBC by casting companies through professional organisations including agents, stage schools, vocal teachers, open mic events, regional print press and radio stations.
 Candidates from both entry methods were included in a final shortlist which was presented to a professional panel, consisting of Andrew Lloyd Webber (composer of the British song), Colin Barlow (Universal Music representative) and BBC producers, that ultimately selected six contestants to compete in the national final following auditions as well as vocal and staging workshops held in London.
 The six contestants were announced during an introduction show on 3 January 2009 which covered the background preparation and selection processes of the national final.